 2. The Penalty is in the Eye of the Filer

 But the rules change a bit if you end up owing taxes to the IRS.
-If you file an extension but you choose not to pay estimated taxes by the tax deadline, the IRS will charge you interest on the taxes that you owe them.
+If you file an extension but you choose not to pay what you owe by the tax deadline, the IRS will charge you a failure-to-pay penalty and interest on the taxes that you owe them.